christian1980nrw/VenusOS-SDM72D-M-V2-Eastron-Modbus-driver/README.md

 # VenusOS-SDM72D-M-V2-Eastron-Modbus-driver
-Victron SDM72D-M-2 MID Modbus ESS driver ode for Victron Energy Venus OS v2.93. / also tested on v3.00~22
+Victron SDM72D-M-2 MID Modbus ESS driver code for Victron Energy Venus OS v2.93. / also tested on v3.00~22

 The default meter password is 1000 if anyone else needs it.